verba volant, scripta manent

 Elsewhere, in a story reported by Athanasios Stagirites in his Ogygia or Archeology, we learn that Maiandros was initially the name of a warrior king who promised Rhea (the primordial mother of the Greek gods, daughter of Uranus and Gaia, wife of her brother Cronus) that, if she helped him triumph over his adversaries, he would sacrifice the first person or persons to greet him on his return home.
 He did triumph... and he retured home.
 The first to greet him were, according to this story, his wife with his children, a daughter and a son.
 True to his pledge, he sacrificed them; but his grief was so severe, that he plunged himself into a river which was known as "rising" or "ascending", because it followed a peculiar path and it seemed to be returning to its source.
 It is since then that the river has been called Maiandros, after this king!

-The same author informs us of another variant, that the king Maiandros plundered Rheas' temple, and, to punish him, the goddess caused him to lose his mind; he killed his family, and then threw himself into the river which received his name.
+The same author informs us of another variant to this story, that the king Maiandros plundered Rheas' temple, and, to punish his hubris, the goddess caused him to lose his mind; he killed his family, and then threw himself into the river which received his name.

 Love stories, unlawful murders, suicides... and the gods watching from above!
 What are we supposed to make of these stories?
 Surely, the river which exists to the present day was well known in antiquity, and its characteristic features were widely noticed.
 Most major rivers (among other natural occurring phenomena) had deities connected to them, and the stories about them and their adventures went back several thousands of years; over the course of time, they would retain the main theme, but the details would adapt to other stories, events or phenomena which were in need of explanation at the time.